EthanZ16/weather_app/README.md

 ## Software development and design
 ### （1）Development Process
-#### Requirements analysis:
+#### Requirement engineering:
-   *User portrait analysis*
-   - Daily commuters: Everyone needs to check the weather, follow real-time weather and short-term weather forecasts.
-   - Outdoor sports enthusiasts/weather enthusiasts: need professional data such as wind speed, air pressure, visibility, etc.
-   - Travelers: To make travel plans, you need to compare the weather in multiple cities and data on weather changes over a long period of time in the future.
-   - Other types of users: Our software is constantly updated and upgraded with new features, which means we can attract more different types of customer groups.

-   *Core features*
-   - Must Have: City search, real-time weather display (basic information about the weather, such as temperature, humidity, weather icons, etc.), 24-hour weather forecast.
-   - Should Have: Five-day weather forecast, weather warning, solar term display, and other interesting weather information.
-   - Could Have:Air quality map, interactive map (click on the corresponding location coordinates on the map to view the local weather), weather data export.
-   - Other possible new features: a more complete interactive weather map, additional tips on the impact of weather on health, and display of the day's sunrise and sunset times.

-   *Technical Requirements Analysis*
-   - API Selection.
-   - Adaptation solutions for different clients.
-   - Data update frequency strategy.
+-Before initiating this project, we conducted market research to analyze user needs for weather applications.
+Our findings revealed that daily commuters primarily require real-time weather updates and short-term forecasts, while outdoor sports enthusiasts and weather hobbyists need professional meteorological data such as wind speed, air pressure, and visibility.
+Travelers, on the other hand, often need to compare weather conditions across multiple cities and access long-term weather trend data for trip planning.
+Additionally, through continuous feature updates and enhancements, we can attract a broader range of user demographics.
+-The weather application we are developing integrates multiple practical features.
+Core must-have functionalities include: city search, real-time weather display (basic information such as temperature, humidity, visibility, and weather icons), and 24-hour forecasts.
+Key features consist of 5-day weather forecasts, weather sharing, weather comments, weather favorites, solar term displays, and other engaging weather-related information.
+Extended functionalities cover an interactive map (clicking on coordinates to view local weather, global storm tracks, and rainfall heatmaps).
+Future updates may introduce more comprehensive interactive weather maps, global storm tracking, rainfall heatmaps, and health impact alerts related to weather conditions.
+-From a technical requirements perspective, our primary focus areas include: API selection, multi-client adaptation solutions, and data update frequency strategies as critical technical considerations.
 ### (2) System Design
 #### Define the context and modes of use of the system
    *Context*